deeorbeck/smmbot/README.md

-Great!
-Here's the updated README for your repository:

----

-# SMM Provider Integrated Telegram Bot
+# SMM Integrated Telegram Bot

 This repository contains the source code for an integrated Telegram bot for social media marketing (SMM) purposes.